Internectio/Locuscraft/README.md

 # Site Planning Questionnaire

-Who is the target audience?
+*Who is the target audience?*

-The general public
+Everyone.
+Ideally Locuscraft would be a tool that can improve everyone's day-to-day life.

-How can I tailor the web site to reach that audience?
+*How can I tailor the web site to reach that audience?*

 Make the website as instrumental, intuitive, and user friendly as possible so that anyone with any background or experience may use the website.

-What are the goals for the site?
+*What are the goals for the site?*

 1. To create an organized and centralized hub of the internet's information and services.
 Locuscraft will help users find information and services on the internet through categorization, much like how one might find a product on Amazon by navigating to the department (or category) the product is in.
 User's will also be able to search by keyword of course.